Statistical Issues in Design, Monitoring, and

 By the end of the course, students will have:

-Designing Clinical Research (EPI 202), Biostatistical Methods I (BIOSTAT 200) or Intro to Statistical Analysis (BIOSTAT 183), Biostatistical Methods II (BIOSTAT 208) and Biostatistical Methods III (BIOSTAT 209).
+Designing Clinical Research (EPI 202), Biostatistical Methods I (BIOSTAT 200), Biostatistical Methods II (BIOSTAT 208) and Biostatistical Methods III (BIOSTAT 209).
 Exceptions to these prerequisites may be made with the consent of the Course Director, space permitting.

 All course materials and handouts will be posted on the course's online syllabus.